 Photo scavenger hunt rules

-The players will have a list of items they are able to find in the area they are in.
-Whoever finds the items and photographs within time allocated first, wins.
+Each player will have a list of items they are able to find in the area they are in.
+Whoever finds the items and photographs within the time allocated first, wins.

 - Choose a location and theme.